 Dinner time is insanely late.
 Restaurants in Spain are empty until 9 or 10 pm when the crowds show up to eat.
 In fact, they look at you funny if you show up early.
 After dinner, they party all night long.
 We saw many walking around at 7 in the morning as we were heading to get on a train.
 Americans are always being told to stop eating after 6 pm or risk getting fat.
 I guess that myth is debunked!

-A major factor is that they eat a Mediterranean Diet, touted as one of the healthiest diets in the world.
+A major factor of good health in the Spanish is that they eat a Mediterranean Diet, touted as one of the healthiest diets in the world.
 It’s also one of the most pleasurable.
 I love it because it isn’t about deprivation.
 You don’t hear people in Mediterranean regions warning, “Don’t eat wheat.”
 “Stay away from alcohol,” “No dairy” “No meat.”

 Bread in Spain is served with olive oil rather than butter.
 You don’t see bottled salad dressings, soft drinks, or fast food restaurants, except for a few catering to American and English tourists.